Homemade Chocolate Cake Mix in a Jar

 To Make The Mix

-• Mix together all of the ingredients and spoon into a quart jar or plastic bag for storage.
+• Mix together2¾ cups all-purpose flour, ½ cup cocoa powder, 1½ cups granulated sugar, 2 teaspoons baking powder, and 1 Pinch salt.
+Spoon the mixture into a quart jar or plastic bag for storage.
 Be sure to include baking instructions for reference later.

 To Bake the Cake or Cupcakes

-• Mix the eggs, vanilla and oil into the dry mix until batter is smooth.
+• Mix the 2 eggs, 1 teaspoon vanilla extract, and ½ cup vegetable oil into the dry mix until batter is smooth.

-• Add hot water a little bit at a time, stirring until just combined after each addition.
+• Add 1 cup hot water a little bit at a time, stirring until just combined after each addition.

 • Scoop batter into 24 cupcake liners or a 9×13 cake pan.